Article Translations: (Spanish)

 - limits on exercise, such as no strenuous activities and no contact sports or sports where there's a risk of getting hit in the chest

-- medicines to lower blood pressure to protect the aorta
+- medicines to lower blood pressure and heart rate to protect the aorta

 - wearing glasses or contact lenses